-As at 31 December 2020 and 2019 fair value of investments in hedge funds and private equity funds is based on net assets value provided by Independent Administrator and/or Managing Director.
+As at 31 December 2021 and 2020, fair value of investments in hedge funds, private equity funds and real estate funds is based on net assets value provided by Independent Administrator and/or Managing Director.

-As disclosed in Note 22, the fair value of unquoted equity securities measured through other comprehensive income with a carrying value of KZT 750,000,000 thousand (2019: KZT 750,000,000 thousand) cannot be determined.
+As disclosed in Note 22, the fair value of unquoted equity securities measured through other comprehensive income with a carrying amount of KZT 750,000,000 thousand (2020: KZT 750,000,000 thousand) cannot be determined.